-In March 2012 the Company reported that it had appointed ACA Howe International Ltd (Howe UK) to prepare an Interim Resource for the Omagh Gold Project to Canadian National Instrument (NI) 43-101 standard.
-The report will include drilling results and analyses received to April 2012 and will identify allresources discovered at that date.
-This report will also comment on the Company's Underground Mining Scoping Study and is expected to be published later in the second quarter.
-A second interim report is expected to be prepared prior to year end incorporating drilling results and analyses received subsequent to April 2012.
+In March 2012 the Company appointed ACA Howe International Ltd (Howe UK) to prepare an Interim Resource for the Omagh Gold Project to Canadian National Instrument NI 43-101 standard.
+The report would include drilling results and analyses received to April 2012, later extended to June 8, 2012 and would identify all resources discovered at that date.
+The report would also comment on the Company's Underground Mining Scoping Study.
+Subsequent to June 30, 2012 Galantas reported that it had received initial data from ACA Howe related to it's preparation of an NI 43-101 compliant mineral resource estimate and a Preliminary Economic Assessment (see press release dated July 3, 2012).
+The Company subsequently filed a complete Technical Report on SEDAR in August 2012.
+A second interim report is expected to be prepared later in the year on completion of the 15,000 metre drilling programme incorporating drilling results and analyses received subsequent to June 2012.

 With regards to exploration outside the mine licence area licence OM4 covering an area of 252 square metres was granted for a two year period in early 2011.
-In addition during the quarter Omagh Minerals was granted four new prospecting licenses in the Republic of Ireland in an area that forms a westerly extension to the existing OM4 license.
+In addition during the first quarter Omagh Minerals was granted four new prospecting licenses in the Republic of Ireland in an area that forms a westerly extension to the existing OM4 license.
 Results accumulated from this fieldwork carried out within three areas of the OM4 license during the fourth quarter of 2011 suggests a broad, multi element, geochemical trend within OM4 which appears to intensify in an area towards the border with the Republic of Ireland.
-Further fieldwork will be carried out on both the OM4 licence and the newly granted licences during the summer to further access these results.
+A desktop study to identify and plan off site exploration targets was completed during the second quarter with a view to commencing field work on these licences in the near future